 A common history is undisputedly an important element in forming a group out of individuals.
 Conceptions vary as to further relevant elements.
 One line of research suggests that the perception of common group membership is only possible with positive, emotional bonds: a "We" requires that people-pointedly-"like" each other.
-34 Sociopsychological research, however, attributes little importance to such bonds: the formation of a group and the corresponding identity depend on the perception of belonging to a single social category, not on an emotional disposition.35 The mental mechanisms of perception, not their positive evaluations, are the basis of group formation.
+Sociopsychological research, however, attributes little importance to such bonds: the formation of a group and the corresponding identity depend on the perception of belonging to a single social category, not on an emotional disposition.
+The mental mechanisms of perception, not their positive evaluations, are the basis of group formation.
 The latter position-when freed from the clutches of social romanticism-is thoroughly plausible: bitter political opponents such as Oskar Lafontaine and Gerhard Schröder will consider themselves patriotic and responsible Germans.
-Accordingly, amiable feelings from the majority of the Dutch towards the Germans are not a prerequisite for a Dutch self-perception of belonging to a common group with the Germans.
+Accordingly, amiable feelings from the majority of the Dutch are not a prerequisite for a Dutch self-perception of belonging to a common group with Germans.

-The TeCE's designation is perhaps its strongest contribution to promoting a sense of group membership among Union citizens.
-Considering the public debate which accompanied the Convention and the ratification of the TeCE, a majority of Union citizens will consider the use of the term "constitution" as symbolic that there is a political community to which they belong.
+The DCT's designation is perhaps its strongest contribution to promoting a sense of group membership among Union citizens.
+Considering the public debate which accompanied the Convention, a majority of Union citizens will consider the use of the term "constitution" as symbolic that there is a political community to which they belong.
 Many will see the shift from "treaty" to "constitution" as the will of their national representative institutions to form a single group among European peoples.

-Certainly, the terminology used to designate the document is remarkably ambivalent: it is called "Treaty establishing a Constitution for Europe."
+Certainly, the terminology used to designate the document is remarkably ambivalent: it is called "Draft Treaty establishing a Constitution for Europe."
 Given the relevant public debate, "treaty" suggests much less a "We" among Union citizens than does "constitution."
-Thus, the ambivalence in the terminology is actually an ambivalence over the Union's course of
+Thus, the division over terminology is actually a division over the Union's course of development.
+The designative compromise, "Treaty establishing a Constitution," seems to allow for both courses of development.
+Many provisions even suggest an understanding that is more one of international law than constitutional law: for example, the provisions on ratification and revision in Arts.
+IV-7 f.